mario-aran/boilerplate/README.md

 ## To-do

-- [] add header comment sections to all code files and review comments.
-Also, replace = for -
+- [] add header comment sections to all files
-- [] implement refresh-token flow
+- [] redo bullMq Connection (no more classes)
 - [] finish swagger docs
-- [] add authenticate-with-permission/s middleware and update all tests with permissions
-- [] add users controller
+- [] remove multiroot workspace and use javascript debug terminal
 - [] test containers not pulling images
-- [] remove multiroot workspace and use javascript debug terminal
-- [] redo bullMq Connection (no more classes) and check verify functions on the app for both postgres and redis
-- [] fix import autocomplete
+- [] implement refresh-token flow
+- [] check verify emails flow (it should show an html page, not json)